DR STEPHEN HIGGINS

 The agreed fee does not affect the length or quality of therapy provided.

 DO YOU OFFER SLIDING SCALE RATES?

-I can offer some therapy sessions at a slightly reduced rate depending on your income.
+I can offer some therapy sessions at a reduced rate depending on your income.
 Your therapy fee includes room and administrative support as well as my supervision costs and unfortunately these cannot be changed.

 DO YOU OFFER ONLINE PSYCHOTHERAPY?

 On-line psychotherapy is also available as live ‘web cam’ sessions via Skype and is a convenient way of accessing therapy from your home.
 The fee for Skype therapy is reduced as therapy room costs are not required.
 Fee range for online psychotherapy is £10-£200.

 HOW IS YOUR PRACTICE REGULATED?